ekotlikoff/gochess/README.md

         Just need a hash function to go from position -> positionId
 * Server
     - [x] http server
-      - [ ] Instead of hanging on GET sync, return immediately with no update
+      - [ ] Instead of hanging on GET sync/async, return immediately with no update
       - [ ] Instead of hanging on GET match, return after 2 seconds so that we can have tighter timeouts
       - [ ] If no response from client in x seconds then call disconnect win for opponent
       - [ ] Support some mechanism for a user cancelling their matchmaking